ihhub/fheroes2/docs/TRANSLATION.md

 ## Adding new translations/localizations

 If you want to add a new language localization, you will first need to add this language in the source code as a supported language.
 Afterwards, a new PO file for that language will need to be added.
 It will have to be named according to the ISO standard's two-character language abbreviations.
 To have font support for your language, you will have to specify what font encoding/charset your language uses by adding it to the font generation code found in `/src/fheroes2/gui/ui_font.cpp`.
-If a font supporting your language has not currently been implemented then code for that will need to be added.
+If a font supporting your language has not currently been implemented, then code for that will need to be added.

 ## Editing translations